-What is nail reconstruction?
+What is toenail reconstruction?

 Toenail reconstruction is both a cosmetic and medical procedure.
-It is undertaken using a specialist gel called Wilde- Pedique Plus.
-The gel is layered directly onto the nail bed and onto any remaining/present nail so that a brand new nail is created or on top of damaged and misshapen nails so that the visual appearance is more aesthetic.
+It is undertaken using a specialist gel called Wilde- Pedique.
+The gel is layered directly onto the nail bed and onto any remaining toenail to create a new toenail.
+Alternatively, the gel is layered on top of the damaged or misshaped nail to look more aesthetically pleasing.

 How long will the new nail last for?

-Nail reconstruction is not a permanent solution.
+Toenail reconstruction is not a permanent solution.

-Length of time that the reconstructed nail will last will always vary from person to person.
-The average length of time is approximately 6-8 weeks and the reconstructed nail is then removed and replaced with the specialist gel.
+The length of time that the Wilde- Pedique toenail will last varies from person to person.
+The average length of time is approximately 6-8 weeks and the reconstructed toenail is then removed and replaced with the specialist gel.
 However, this is highly dependent on how well the client looks after the reconstruction after it has been applied by the Foot Health Practitioner.
 You will be provided with after care instructions to support the longevity of the reconstruction.

 How is this different from the gel nails offered in a nail salon?

-The process by which the gel is applied and hardened using UV light is the same but this is where the similarity then ends for the following reasons
+The process by which the gel is applied and hardened using UV light is the same but this is where the similarity then ends for the following reasons:

 - Wilde- Pedique is suitable for diabetics and those with no nail present at all.

-What happens during nail reconstruction?
+What happens during toenail reconstruction?

-2. The toenail is cleaned to remove any oils and disinfected.
+- The toenail is cleaned to remove any oils and disinfected.

 Contact the team on 02392 388149 or 07795 522700 for a consultation and treatment.